antzucaro/XonStat/README.txt

     set g_playerstats_uri http://localhost:6543/stats/submit

 If you have any questions or issues please open up a bug report here, or - better yet ! - fork it and send me a pull request.

+TODO:

+- "e matches" and "e joins" seem to be mutually exclusive.
+Add a check for either (instead of just joins" before adding a player_game_stats record).

+- map names are being recorded multiple times in the maps table.
+They should be found when being played subsequent times.